cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

-# Getting started with Wordhoard
+# Quickstart with Wordhoard

 Welcome to [Wordhoard](overview.md)!
-This tutorial will walk you through the basics of getting started with Wordhoard, including set-up, key features, and making your first API call.
+This guide will quickly walk you through the basics of getting started with Wordhoard, including set-up, key features, and making your first API call.

 ## What is Wordhoard